FierceMarkets/CodingStandards/php-coding-standards.md

 ---

-# Nice-to-have - Class-to-file convention
+# Class-to-file convention

-All public classes must be in their own file with underscores (_) or namespace separators (\) replaced by directory separator, so that PEAR2_PackageName_Base class or PEAR2\PackageName\Base class is always located in PEAR2/PackageName/Base.php (this is required to make autoload work)
+All public classes SHOULD be in their own file with underscores (_) or namespace separators (\) replaced by directory separator, so that `PEAR2_PackageName_Base` class or `PEAR2\PackageName\Base` class is always located in `PEAR2/PackageName/Base.php`.

 ---

+# PHP Exceptions

-# Base Exception class
+## Base Exception Class

 Each package SHOULD define a base class that is packagename_Exception.
-For example, the PEAR2\PackageName class defines an exception as follows in PEAR2/PackageName/Exception.php:
+For example, the `PEAR2\PackageName` class defines an exception as follows in `PEAR2/PackageName/Exception.php`:

     <?php
     namespace PEAR2\PackageName;
     class Exception extends \Exception {}
+    ?>

+## Exception conventions

+As Exceptions are classes, they should follow all coding standards for object-oriented code like any other class.
+All Exceptions MUST end with the suffix "Exception".

+Exception classes SHOULD be named for the subsystem to which they relate, and the type of error.
+That is, [Subsystem][ErrorType]Exception.

+The use of subclassed Exceptions is preferred over reusing a single generic exception class with different error messages as different classes may then be caught separately.

+Example:

+    <?php
+    class WidgetNotFoundException extends Exception {}

+    function use_widget($widget_name) {
+      $widget = find_widget($widget_name);

+      if (!$widget) {
+        throw new WidgetNotFoundException(t('Widget %widget not found.', array('%widget' => $widget_name)));
+      }
+    }
+    ?>

+## Exception Inheritance

+PHP requires that all exceptions inherit off of the Exception class, either directly or indirectly.

+When creating a new exception class, it should be named according to the subsystem they relate to and the error message they involve.
+If a given subsystem includes multiple exceptions, they should all extend from a common base exception.
+That allows for multiple catch blocks as necessary.

+    <?php
+    class FelineException extends Exception {}

+    class FelineHairBallException extends FelineException {}

+    class FelineKittenTooCuteException extends FelineException {}

+    try {
+      $nermal = new Kitten();
+      $nermal->playWith($string);
+    }
+    catch (FelineHairBallException $e) {
+      // Do error handling here.
+    }
+    catch (FelineKittenTooCuteException $e) {
+      // Do different error handling here.
+    }
+    catch (FelineException $e) {
+      // Do generic error handling here.
+    }
+    // Optionally also catch Exception so that all exceptions stop here instead of propagating up.
     ?>

 ---